Wise314/quantum-phi-validation/patent_docs/PATENT_STATUS.md

 ## ABSTRACT

 A method and system for monitoring and predicting quantum sensor stability using a universal thermodynamic framework.
 The invention applies the formula Φ = I × ρ - α × S to quantum systems, where I represents normalized fidelity, ρ represents coherence stability (T2/T1 ratio), and S represents measurement entropy (readout error).
 A critical threshold Φ_c = 0.25 identifies qubits at risk of decoherence or failure.
-The same formula and threshold previously validated on classical mechanical systems, power grids, geophysical systems, and neural networks demonstrates r = 0.9458 correlation with quantum coherence metrics across 445 real qubits, predicts two-qubit gate errors with 4.34x discrimination on 1004 gates, and achieves 25-63x circuit execution error discrimination between high-Φ and low-Φ qubits.
+The same formula and threshold previously validated on classical mechanical systems, power grids, geophysical systems, and neural networks demonstrates r = 0.9458 correlation with quantum coherence metrics across 445 real qubits, predicts two-qubit gate errors with 4.34x discrimination on 1004 gates, achieves 25-63x circuit execution error discrimination, 4.42x GHZ entanglement error discrimination, and validates across 3 IBM Quantum backends with 2.5x-16x discrimination.

 ---